lablup/backend.ai-webui/README.md

 Note: Packaging usually performs right after app building.
 Therefore you do not need this option in normal condition.

+Note: Requires electron-installer-dmg to make disk image.
+It requires Python 2+ to build binary for package.

 ```
 $ make pack
 ```